aiforged/docs/docs/services/ocr/teseract-ocr.md

 | Password                | Optional | No        | Authentication/password handling; can be set per document using Custom Code.                      |
 | RemoveComments          | Optional | No        | Remove human comments/annotations before processing.                                              |

-{% hint style="info" %}
+!!! info
     If AccessKey or BaseURL fields appear in your environment, leave them empty.
 Tesseract in AIForged does not require provider keys or endpoints.
-{% endhint %}

 ***